getsentry/sentry-docs/src/collections/_documentation/data-management/advanced-datascrubbing.md

 - _Remove_: Remove the entire field.
 We may choose to either set it to `null`, remove it entirely or replace it with an empty string depending on technical constraints.
 - _Mask_: Replace all characters with `*`.
 For creditcards this replaces everything but the last 4 digits.
 - _Hash_: Replace the matched substring with a hashed value.
+- _Replace_: Replace the matched substring with a constant placeholder value.

 ## Rule Types